ssec/sift/doc/source/INSTALLATION-mtgsift.rst

-The other package - *mtgsift-devel-deps* - actually doesn't even provide MTG-Sift but only makes sure, that the dependencies necessary to develop and packagage it are installed.
+The other package - *mtgsift-devel-deps* - actually doesn't even provide MTG-Sift but only makes sure, that the dependencies necessary to develop and package it are installed.
 MTG-Sift itself must be provided as source tree e.g. by cloning from its Git repository or by extracting it from a tarball.

 There is a third Conda package - *mtgsift-deps*.
 It is not meant to be